alttch/psrt/README.md

 ## Authentication

-PubSubRT uses the standard *htpasswd* format, use any htpasswd-compatible tool (with -B flag for bcrypt).
+PSRT uses the standard *htpasswd* format, use any htpasswd-compatible tool (with -B flag for bcrypt).

 Passwords file and ACL can be reloaded on-the-flow.
 Use either *kill -HUP